Grapes

 • Salads, soft cheeses, and vegetable appetizers

-• Qvevri/amber styles: white bean stew, walnut-based Georgian dishes, baked mushrooms
+• Amber/qvevri styles: white bean stew, walnut-based Georgian dishes, baked mushrooms

 Winemaking notes

-Its neutral aroma base makes it an ideal grape for terroir-driven expression and blending.
+Its neutral yet precise aromatic profile makes it ideal for terroir expression and blending.

 Key producers

-Notable Kartli producers include Iago's Wine, Ori Marani, Château Mukhrani, and smaller maranis around Gori and Kaspi.
+Notable Kartli producers include Iago's Wine, Ori Marani, Château Mukhrani, and small artisan maranis around Gori and Kaspi.

 Summary

-Chinuri (ჩინური) defines the restrained elegance of central Georgian winemaking - bright, mineral, and precise.
-Whether bottled as a still dry white, a qvevri amber, or a fine sparkling wine, Chinuri demonstrates Georgia's ability to produce wines of refinement and balance as compelling as its powerful eastern reds.
+Chinuri (ჩინური) embodies the restrained elegance of central Georgian whites - bright, mineral, and precise.
+Whether as a still dry wine, a qvevri amber, or a sparkling expression, it highlights Kartli's finesse and the subtlety of Georgian white winemaking.

 Chinuri wines